wagtail/wagtail/docs/image_feature_detection.rst

 Installing OpenCV on Debian/Ubuntu
 ----------------------------------

-Debian and ubuntu provide python-opencv as a package installable with apt-get:
+Debian and ubuntu provide ``python-opencv`` as a package installable with apt-get:

  .. code-block:: bash

     sudo apt-get install python-opencv python-numpy

-If you are using a Virtual environment, you will need to make sure that you have site packages enabled.
+If you are using a Virtual environment, you will need to make sure that you have site packages enabled so python can see OpenCV.

-For Python 3, go into your virtualenv directory and open the ``pyvenv.cfg`` file then set ``include-system-site-packages`` to ``true``.
+For Python 3, go into your pyvenv directory and open the ``pyvenv.cfg`` file then set ``include-system-site-packages`` to ``true``.

 If you are using Virtualenv, go into your virtualenv directory and delete a file called ``lib/python-x.x/no-global-site-packages.txt``.

-You can test that its all working by opening up a python shell (with your virtual environment active) and typing:
+You can test that it's all working by opening up a python shell (with your virtual environment active) and typing:

  .. code-block:: python

     import cv

+If you don't see an ``ImportError``, it worked.

 Switching on feature detection
 ------------------------------

+Once OpenCV is installed, you need to switch on feature detection in Wagtail

-To switch on feature detection, set the ``WAGTAIL_FEATURE_DETECTION_ENABLED`` setting to ``True``:
+You can do this by seting the ``WAGTAIL_FEATURE_DETECTION_ENABLED`` setting to ``True``:

  .. code-block:: python